 The management firms operate a website that showcases the property, most feature it on Air B&B and/or Vacation Rental by Owner (VRBO), make reservations, collect rent, deposits, and prepare the home for each tenant.
 They must make immediate repairs as needed and have repair persons and cleaning people on staff or 1099 contractors at their beckon-call.
 The firm is not required to have a Washington State Brokers license or Trust account for the deposits.

-Whether you self-manage or hire management, a business license is required for the operation, which requires payment of B&O taxes.
-Proof of filing of B&O tax is what the County may require as evidence of an active rental which is required for the permit renewal.
+Whether you self-manage or hire management, a business license is required for the vacation rental operation, which requires payment of B&O taxes, if due.
+Proof of filing of B&O tax is what the County may require as evidence of an active rental which is required for the vacation permit renewal.

 One large benefit to using the professional firms is they most likely have Errors and Omissions insurance which may cover the liability should an event occur.

 We often suggest that our clients looking for long term rentals view the online newspapers or use Facebook; San Juan Buy and Sell and San Juan Island Rental/House Share.
 Posting on those sites may be advantageous to a property owner.

 As it is more difficult to find a long-term property management firm on this island than a vacation rental manager, this may be the decision factor for some of the property owners.